YadaGiriReddy/HYR-Tutorials/README.md

 # H Y R Tutorials

-This repository is created and will be used for uploading the programs which I used in my tutorial videos.
+This repository is created and will be used for uploading the programs which I created in my tutorial videos.

 You can find the GitHub link in the video description or you can directly browse the content from Here.